HariSekhon/Knowledge-Base/travel.md

 [AirBnb](https://www.airbnb.com) - compare the cost of apartments to hotels in each area, it alternates which is cheaper.

-[Booking.com](https://www.booking) - like Expedia but had woke discriminatory hiring so I avoid using it.

 [LastMinute.com](https://lastminute.com) - ok for package holidays but assumed return flights, less good for a digital nomad who is going one way and bouncing to the next place.